-Net revenues for the three months ended June 30, 2017 increased by approximately \$29.2 million, or 236%, as compared to the same period of 2016.
-The increase in net revenues was primarily due to an increase of approximately \$27.9 million in APAACO's revenues resulting from the new NGACO contract with CMS, pursuant to which we started to receive capitation from CMS in this quarter, an increase of approximately \$2.5 million in AMH's revenues and an increase of \$0.3 million in BAHA's revenues, both of which resulted from the new hospitalist contracts that started in the second quarter of fiscal year 2017, and an increase of \$0.1 million in SCHC's revenues related to increased patient visits.
-These increases were offset by a decrease of \$0.2 million in MMG's revenues, which resulted from deficit in the full risk contracts related to high patient care cost, a decrease of \$0.6 million in BCHC's revenues due to decreased patient census, a decrease of \$0.2 million in HCHHA's revenues due to decreased patient census, as well as a decrease of \$0.6 million in revenues of LALC and Hendel due to deconsolidation of the two variable interest entities ("VIEs") from us in the fourth quarter of fiscal year 2017.
+Net revenues for the three months ended September 30, 2017 increased by approximately \$25.9 million, or 177%, as compared to the same period of 2016.
+The increase in net revenues was primarily due to an increase of approximately \$27.9 million in APAACO's revenues resulting from the new NGACO contract with CMS, pursuant to which we started to receive capitation from CMS in April 2017, an increase of approximately \$0.4 million in AMH's revenues which resulted from hospitalist contracts that started in the second quarter of fiscal year 2017.
+These increases were partially offset by a decrease of \$0.5 million in MMG's revenues, which resulted from a deficit in the full risk contracts related to high patient care cost, a decrease of approximately \$0.4 million in BAHA's revenues related to a decrease in patient encounters and termination of a facility contract, a decrease of \$0.1 million in SCHC's revenues due to decreased patient census, as well as a decrease of \$0.6 million in revenues of LALC and Hendel due to deconsolidation of the two variable interest entities ("VIEs") from us during the fourth quarter of fiscal year 2017.